 Job Description: Funeral services don’t only remember someone who has passed; they also provide a sense of comfort for the living.
 Funeral service workers go beyond the details of the funeral and burial; they also offer counsel to the bereaved family and ensure that all necessary paperwork has been accomplished.
 Families are not very efficient when they are in grief, so funeral service workers provide subtle yet invaluable assistance.

 Educational or Training Requirement: Most employers require an associate degree in either mortuary science or funeral service.
 These courses usually take two years and lead to an entry-level job.
-There is also a Bachelor’s degree in Mortuary Science, which can translate into higher annual pay of around $78,070 for funeral service managers.
+There is also a Bachelor’s degree in Mortuary Science, which can translate into higher annual pay of around $73,930 for funeral service managers.
+With valuable experience, the funeral business can be one of the highest paid trade jobs.

-Income: National average is at $74,070.
-Working for a private dentist, the average salary is $74,350.
-Working for a physician, the expected annual wage is $69,630.
+Income: National average pay of a Dental Hygienist is $77,810, making it one of the highest paid trade jobs.
+Working for a private dentist, the average salary is $77,810.
+Working for a physician, the expected annual wage is $77,290.
 Most dental hygienists are self-employed and therefore earn higher.

-Job Description: Dental hygienists function like secondary dentists, but they do not do tooth extractions or other surgical operations in dentistry.
+Job Role: Dental hygienists function like secondary dentists, but they do not do tooth extractions or other surgical operations in dentistry.

 Educational or Training Requirement: Almost all colleges offer an Associate’s Degree in Dental Hygiene.
 However, the course is typically longer than most.
-Students earn a degree in three years.
+Students earn a degree as a dental hygienist in just three years.

 Cardiovascular Technologist and Technician

-Income: National average pay is $57,250.
-When working for an outpatient care center, the average salary is $66,540.
-Those in medical and diagnostic laboratories earn the expected average annual income of $53,160.
+Median Pay: National average pay is $62,020.
+When working for an outpatient care center, the average salary is $88,170.
+Those in medical and diagnostic laboratories earn the expected average annual income of $72,420.

-Educational or Training Requirement: While there are Bachelor’s Degrees for Cardiovascular Technologist work under the Medical Technology degree, most laboratories accept associate degree holders.
+Educational or Training Requirement: While there are Bachelor’s Degrees for Cardiovascular Technologists who work under the Medical Technology degree, most laboratories accept associate degree holders.
 These courses usually take only 1 or 2 years to finish.
-Some states require a license while others don’t’ as long as the student is supervised by an expert in the field.
+Some states require a license while others do not, as long as the student is supervised by an expert in the field.

 Job Description: Legal assistants are the foot soldiers in a legal setting.
 They gather essential information for a case, prepare research for lawyers, and maintain all the necessary motions, letters, and other legal documents submitted or for submission.
-With lawyers being busy, legal assistants make client calls and speak to witnesses and third parties to ensure smooth legal proceedings.
+With lawyers being busy, legal assistants work making client calls and speaking to witnesses and third parties to ensure smooth legal proceedings.

 Educational or Training Requirement: Interestingly, legal assistants can get a job with two options.
 They can earn an Associate’s Degree in Paralegal Studies or earn any bachelor’s degree and then get a paralegal certificate.

-Income: Aircraft mechanics gained an average annual salary income of $63,060, or with an hourly rate of $30.32 for an entry-level position.
-While experienced aircraft mechanics can earn up to $98,573 annually.
+Income: Aircraft mechanics gained an average median salary of $69,470, or an hourly rate of $33.40 for an entry-level position.
+While experienced aircraft mechanics can earn up to $98,590 annually.

-Job Description: An aircraft mechanic keeps the engine and airframe of aircraft in good condition to meet the Federal Aviation Administration (FAA) standards.
+Job Role: Aircraft mechanics keep the engine and airframe of aircraft in good condition to meet the Federal Aviation Administration (FAA) standards.
 Their job includes performing standard repairs and checks, maintaining inventory records, and knowing the faults with the plane’s components.

-Education or Training Requirement: To become an aircraft mechanic, one should gain at least eighteen months of training from an FAA accredited educational program.
-There are available associate and college degree programs in training linked to aviation management and technology.
+Education or Training Requirement: To become an aircraft mechanic, one should gain at least eighteen months of training from a Federal Aviation Administration accredited educational program.
+There are college degree programs available in training linked to aviation management and technology.

 Job Description: The responsibilities of an elevator technician involve repairing, installing, and keeping the elevators, moving sidewalks, escalators, and other similar devices in proper condition.
 They also assemble products or production tools.
 Elevator technicians frequently work in tight areas in the machinery room or at the top of the elevator vent.